AraBlocks/ara-reward-protocol/README.md

 ARA Farming Protocol (AFP) provides methods for distributed decentralized services, or decents, in the ARA Network to request work from its peers and determine the specifications of work contracts (i.e. rewards and other service-specific details).

+### Terminology

+#### Farming

+Performing a service for another peer in the network, potentially for a reward.

+#### Farmer

+A peer in the network who participates in farming.

+#### Requester

+A peer in the network who intends to distribute work amoungst farmers.

 ### Introduction
 AFP defines a set of methods in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
 AFP also provides a default implementation using gRPC servers/clients in Javascript.

-For a farmer, AFP would be used to define that farmer’s minimum accepted rewards for providing a service, as well as other parameters more specific to the service.
+For a [farmer](#farmer), AFP would be used to define that farmer’s minimum accepted rewards for providing a service, as well as other parameters more specific to the service.
 If a requester wishes to hire a farmer, AFP would handle signing a contract of work and sending a start signal for beginning the work.

-For a requester, AFP would be used to define the maximum reward the requester is willing to give for a service, the number of farmers required, and other parameters specific to the service.
+For a [requester](#requester), AFP would be used to define the maximum reward the requester is willing to give for a service, the number of farmers required, and other parameters specific to the service.
 AFP would also take in a matcher used to determine the peers.
 Once a set of peers is determined through the matcher, AFP would handle initiating and signing a contract of work, and sending a start signal to begin the distribution of work.

+### Real World Examples

+#### A Decentralized Content Distribution Service

+In the case of content distribution, the content requester would first find a set of farmers that have the specific desired content.
+The requester would then pass those farmers to AFP.
+AFP would then ask each peer their cost per unit-of-work (for example, the cost the farmer requires to deliver a GB of data).
+If the cost is less than or equal to the requester’s maximum amount they are willing to pay, then the requester will employ the farmer.
+AFP would then pass a subset of farmers back to the service who have contractually agreed to do work for the requester.

+#### A Video Transcoding Service

+In the case of video transcoding, the requester would first find a set of farmers who have the correct software for transcoding a video.
+The requester would then pass those farmers to AFP.
+AFP would then ask each peer their cost per unit-of-work (for example, the cost the farmer requires to transcode a single frame).

 ## Status
 This project is still in alpha development.